danielehc/katacoda-scenarios/secure_consul_acl/step6.md

-To verify the client node properly started you can query consul to retrieve the list of members.
+You can query consul to retrieve the list of members and verify the client node properly started.

 `consul members`{{execute T1}}